Here Is a Complete Schedule of All the Donald Trump Inauguration Events

-From concert times to the National Prayer Service
+From concert times to the National Prayer Service+ READ ARTICLE

 Donald Trump will be inaugurated as president of the United States on Friday, but that’s far from the only event happening this week to mark the country’s transition of power.